-The odd bit was that you could only add in a bullit fashion, so if you want to add a code block it always looked weird inline of a unordered list.
+The odd bit was that you could only add in a bullet fashion, so if you want to add a code block it always looked weird inline of a unordered list.

-It got a bit weird and culty, I always get a bit wary when companies start refering to their users/employees as tribes, “Roamers”, “Googlers”, no thanks.
+It got a bit weird and culty, I always get a bit wary when companies start referring to their users/employees as tribes, “Roamers”, “Googlers”, no thanks.

 That along with starting it and staring at the rotating logo for an age waiting for it to start, not helpful when you want to take a note quickly.

 Getting my data out of there was a straightforward button click though.

 Obsidian, the free (or one off licence payment) offering that is a standalone app, much like Notion (which I know is web based too) available on macOS, Windows and Linux.

 The idea is that the notes you take are hosted locally on your machine, no central storage location like with Notion and RoamResearch.

 With Obsidian you are in direct control of the Markdown, store it wherever you like.